Falster

 Falster ([ˈfælˀstɐ]) is an island in south-eastern Denmark with an area of 486.2 km2 and 43,398 inhabitants as of 1 January 2010.
-Located in the Baltic sea, it is part of Region Zealand and is administered by Guldborgsund Municipality.
+Located in the Kattegat, Belts and Sound area, it is part of Region Zealand and is administered by Guldborgsund Municipality.
 Falster includes Denmark's southernmost point, Gedser Odde, near Gedser.

 The largest town is Nykøbing Falster with over 40% of the island's inhabitants.
 Other towns include Stubbekøbing, Nørre Alslev and Gedser.

 Falster has motor and railway links both to the larger island of Zealand to the north and to the island of Lolland to the south-west.
 These links also lead to the smaller islands of Masnedø and Farø.
 European route E47 links Copenhagen to Hamburg (Germany) via Falster.

 History

 From medieval times until 1766, most of Falster belonged to the crown.
 King Valdemar's Census Book from c.
 1231 lists all the parishes and most of the villages.
 Falster's two main towns, Nykøbing and Stubbekøbing, were both founded towards the end of the 12th century.

 In medieval times, the island was marked by wars with the Wends in 1158 and with Lübeck in 1253.
 The census of 1509 includes only 90 of the 110 villages mentioned earlier.
 By contrast, it mentions 29 new settlements mainly along the coast.

 In the 16th century, Falster had a number of farms which were owned by the local nobility but, from 1560 to 1630, they were slowly returned to the crown which once again owned the entire island.
 Therefore, Falster could therefore be used as the dowry for Frederick III's wife, Sophie Amalie but as a result of the high taxes which resulted, many of the farms were deserted.

 Falster was managed as a crown estate from 1718 until 1766 when it was sold by auction and divided up into ten large farms, five of which were given large new fields.
 But as the fields had to be prepared through the serfdom of local peasants, this led to many disputes.

 The villages were replaced by the community from 1778 to 1814, and gradually moved to freehold tenants, a process which was only completed in about 1860.

 Falster experienced significant economic expansion after 1880 when, with the establishment of cooperative dairies and slaughterhouses, farming was concentrated on livestock production and forage crops.
 There was also an increase in the cultivation of sugar beet which was processed in factories at Nykøbing and Stubbekøbing between 1890 and 1914.
 Many seasonal workers, especially women, from Sweden and Poland came to help with harvesting the sugar beet and some of them stayed.